frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 subscriber 2:                   	   ^---#
 ```

-Here we have a source observable on to which the `shareReplay` is applied.
+Here we have a source observable on to which the `shareReplay` operator is applied.
 When the first subscriber starts listening to it, the source observable will be subscribed to.
-Here, it will throw an error after some time.
-This error is send to the subscriber which ends it.
+Here, it will throw an error after some time which is send to the first subscriber.
 A little while later the observable is resubscribed to by a second subscriber.
 This will start a new invocation of the source observable.
 This one will have the same effect as the first subscription.
 In a real life scenario, the first invocation might fail, but this doesn't necessarily mean that the second will.
 In those scenario's, retrying can be very usefull.

 Lets look at an example: